n0-computer/iroh/README.md

 ### Built on [QUIC]

-Iroh uses [quinn] to establish [QUIC] connections between nodes.
+Iroh uses [Quinn] to establish [QUIC] connections between nodes.
-This way you get authenticated encryption, concurrent streams with stream prioirities and a datagram transport out of the box.
+This way you get authenticated encryption, concurrent streams with stream prioirities, a datagram transport and avoid head-of-line-blocking out of the box.

 ## Compose Protocols